Pearly Penile Papules

 I think I might have PPP, should I see my health care provider?

 Yes.
-If you're ever concerned about any lumps or bumps on your genital region, you should make an appointment with your health care provider.
+If you're ever concerned about any lumps or bumps on your genital region, you should make an appointment with your health care provider or dermatologist.

 What is the treatment for PPP?